i-aki-y/dend-capstone/README.md

 ### 1. Collect TMDB data through the TMBD API

 Movie data in the TMDB is provided with API.
-Since the API returns a single movie data from a request.
-I should collect movie data using successive API calls.
+Since the API returns a single movie data from a request, I should collect movie data using successive API calls.

 We can get the latest movie list from `http://files.tmdb.org/p/exports/` endpoint[^tmbdex].
-Since the TMDB have over the 480K movie data and the API call is limited 40 requests per 10 seconds, it takes 1.5 days ($1.5 \approx 480K/(24*3600*4)$) to obtain all movie data.
+Since the TMDB has over the 480K movie data and the API call is limited 40 requests per 10 seconds, it takes 1.5 days ($1.5 \approx 480K/(24*3600*4)$) to obtain all movie data.
 The returned data stored temporarily local database.

 ### 2. Upload collected data to S3

 The collect TMDB data are uploaded to the S3 storage.
-I upload the data periodically for each 10K items.
+I upload the data periodically for every 10K items.

 ### 3. Upload MovieLens dataset to S3

 I use "MovieLens Latest Datasets" which contains _27,000,000 ratings and 1,100,000 tag applications applied to 58,000 movies by 280,000 users.
-Includes tag genome data with 14 million relevance scores across 1,100 tags.
 Last updated 9/2018._ [^movielens].

-The data is provided as a zip file including some csv files.
+The data is provided as a zip file, including some csv files.
-We can download the file, unzip and upload the resulted csv file to the S3.
+We can download the file, unzip, and upload the resulted csv file to the S3.

 ### 4. Combine MovieLens and TMDB dataset using Apache Spark